breadthe/chasingcode.dev/source/_posts/2019-06-01-developer-podcasts.md

 **Spotify?** No

-**What is is about?** Very quick snippets by Taylor Otwell, the creator of Laravel.
+**What is it about?** Very quick snippets by Taylor Otwell, the creator of Laravel.
 This one is a little weird because it's not a podcast per-se, rather more of an audio blog where he gives updates on how his work on Laravel and related products is progressing.
 Must-listen if you are a Laravel dev, as it gives insight into Taylor's mindset.

 ### [The Laracasts Snippet](https://laracasts.simplecast.fm/) or directly from [Laracasts](https://laracasts.com/podcast)